fbpx

 ICSI is one of the most commonly known treatments after IVF (in-vitro fertilisation).
 It is a sophisticated form of IVF that overcomes any issues that prevent the sperm from fertilising the egg naturally.

 ICSI is done in the Embryology Laboratory and involves injecting Sperm into Eggs using high magnification.
-The needle used is more than 10 times as this as a human hair, click here to see a Video of the ICSI procedure.
+The needle used is more than 10 times as thin as a human hair.

 Once you have chosen to have ICSI treatment you will be given follicle stimulating drugs which will increase the production of eggs within the body, maximising the number of eggs available for fertilisation.
 Scans will reveal the optimum time for these eggs to be collected and you will be asked to attend the clinic on a specific day for these eggs to be collected under sedation.
 The process for you would be the same as with standard IVF.